NethermindEth/Forta-Agents/Benqi-Agents/Qi-Transfers/README.md

 const isTestnet: boolean = true;
 ```

-Default value is false, which means the agent will run for `QI Token Contract` deployed in `AVAX Mainnet` if it's not changed to `true`.
+Default value is false, which means the bot will run for `QI Token Contract` deployed in `AVAX Mainnet` if it's not changed to `true`.

 2. `jsonRpcUrl` in `forta.config.json` must be `https://api.avax-test.network/ext/bc/C/rpc`

-The agent behaviour can be verified with the following test transactions in `AVAX Testnet Network`:
+The bot behaviour can be verified with the following test transactions in `AVAX Testnet Network`:

 - 0x02a6f7f16bd58994e8d780bb428a3351bd4268ec177e2768efcb0b2f38cabe94 (Large Transfer)
 - 0x9480a4e49be58b564e270960c41f04311881d0e134634bdda0210b07f7a1a853 (Large Balance)